Tudat/tudat/tutorials/jsonInterface/tutorials/unperturbedSatellite/index.rst

 .. role:: jsontype
 .. role:: jsonkey

-Unperturbed Earth-orbiting satellite
+Unperturbed Earth-orbiting Satellite
 ====================================

 This page describes how to set up the propagation of the unperturbed Earth-orbiting satellite described in :ref:`walkthroughsUnperturbedEarthOrbitingSatellite` using the :literal:`json_interface`.

 The first step is to define the file tree.
 Since this is a simple example, there is no need to split the root input file into several files.
-Thus, we will have just a single file called :class:`main.json`.
-As shown at the end of this tutorial.
+Thus, we will have just a single file called :class:`main.json`, as shown at the end of this tutorial.

 We define the key :jsonkey:`initialEpoch` at root level, which will be used as initial time for the integrator and for interpolation of the Spice ephemeris.
 We also define the key :jsonkey:`finalEpoch`, which is used for interpolation of the Spice ephemeris and to create a time-based termination condition.
 In both cases, we need to specify the values in seconds since J2000.
 In this case, :jsonkey:`globalFrameOrigin` is not specified, so the default value of :literal:`"SSB"` (Solar system barycentre) is used.
 The :jsonkey:`globalFrameOrientation` is set to :literal:`J2000`.